lexibank/tlopo/out/vol3/chapter12.md

 ### 3.6.
 Other growth stages

-Reconstructing the meanings of growth stage terms which fall between the landmarks is dif- ficult, both because these meanings tend not to match precisely across languages and because the meanings tend to shift along the growth stage taxonomy over time.
+Reconstructing the meanings of growth stage terms which fall between the landmarks is difficult, both because these meanings tend not to match precisely across languages and because the meanings tend to shift along the growth stage taxonomy over time.
 This is reflected in the vagueness of the glosses of the reconstructions in this section.

 Three terms, POc &ast;kubu, POc &ast;bʷaji-bʷaji and PWOc &ast;pwiga, denoted a stage when the coconut is young and green, somewhere among stages 3, 4 and 5.
 In the set supporting POc &ast;kubu the meanings of the Oceanic glosses vary from stage 2, 'newly formed fruit' (Arosi), to stage 9, 'mature coconut with meat' (Wuvulu).
 However, they point in the direction of a young coconut, and one that is younger than a typical drinking coconut.